Dream Theater: Departure of Mike Mangini, return of Mike Portnoy and Parasomnia (2023–2025)

-A new Dream Theater live album and Blu-ray, titled Quarantième: Live à Paris, is due for release on November 28, 2025.
+A new Dream Theater live album and Blu-ray, titled Quarantième: Live à Paris, was released on November 28, 2025.
 It was recorded live at the Adidas Arena in Paris, France on November 23, 2024 during the band's 40th anniversary tour of Europe.
 To mark the release, a special one-night showing of Quarantième: Live à Paris ran at AMC Theatres in select cities on November 17, 2025.

-A week prior to Quarantième: Live à Paris, the band will release two box sets, with The Studio Albums 1992–2016 as a collection of CD reissues for all twelve of their studio albums from Images and Words to The Astonishing, while Dream Theater Vol. 3 serves as the final installment in the band's vinyl reissues series, containing reissues of all their studio albums from Black Clouds & Silver Linings to The Astonishing on that format.
+A week prior to Quarantième: Live à Paris, the band released two box sets: The Studio Albums 1992–2016, a collection of CD reissues for their studio albums from Images and Words to The Astonishing, and Dream Theater Vol. 3, the final installment in the band's vinyl reissues series, containing pressings of all their studio albums from Black Clouds & Silver Linings to The Astonishing.